TsailabBioinformatics/ProbeSearchV3/README.md

    Enhanced the handling and presentation of Bowtie2 alignment results for better readability.

 4. **Other minor fixes and improvements**

+#### Previous updates
+1. **V3**:
+   - Allows users to input primer/probe/gRNA sequences and select a set of genome databases.
+   - Upon submission, the app returns the result of the input read aligned against the selected genome using the Bowtie2 software.
+   - Provides an option to change the aligner to Razers3, primarily used for aligning with short reads.

+2. **V3.2**:
+   - Includes all features of V3.
+   - Additionally provides Gene Features and CDS Overlapping Info.

 #### Note:
 Make sure all the files - app.js, appV3.js, razers3.js, razers3V3.js and 717V2.js have update path according to respective directories.